Zhenxin-Zhang/PyControl/README.md

 # Welcome to PyControl

-PyControl smashes any distracting websites forever!
+PyControl smashes any distracting website forever!

 Make it yours and it'll be your manifesto of productivity.